A saturation-absorption rubidium magnetometer with multilevel optical Bloch-equation modeling for intermediate-to-high

 \section{Introduction}

-Intermediate-to-high magnetic fields, spanning the sub-tesla regime to tens of tesla, play a central role across a wide range of applications including ultra-high-field magnetic resonance imaging (MRI) \cite{kraff2015mri, trattnig2018key, okada2022neuroimaging}, condensed-matter and quantum materials studies \cite{zapf2014bose, ong_quantum_2021, lewin2023review, kartsovnik2004high}, and large-scale magnet systems for particle colliders \cite{bottura2022superconducting, shen2022design, muon2021magnetic} and fusion \cite{vayakis_development_2012, ma_design_2016, moreau_new_2018}.
-Across these settings, accurate magnetic-field diagnostics are challenging because sensors must operate reliably under temperature variations, electromagnetic interference, radiation, and strong field gradients.
-Atomic sensors are attractive in this context because they enable field-dependent optical readout referenced to inherently stable atomic structure and, when paired with physics-based forward models, can mitigate biases from environmental perturbations.
-In this work, we present SASHMAG (Saturated Absorption Spectroscopy High-field MAGnetometer), designed for precision magnetic-field measurements in the intermediate-to-high field regime ($>0.2\,\text{T}$) using $^{87}\text{Rb}$ vapor.
+Intermediate-to-high magnetic fields, spanning the sub-tesla regime to tens of tesla, are central to applications including ultra-high-field magnetic resonance imaging (MRI) \cite{kraff2015mri, trattnig2018key, okada2022neuroimaging}, condensed-matter and quantum materials studies \cite{zapf2014bose, ong_quantum_2021, lewin2023review, kartsovnik2004high}, and large-scale magnet systems for particle colliders \cite{bottura2022superconducting, shen2022design, muon2021magnetic} and nuclear fusion \cite{vayakis_development_2012, ma_design_2016, moreau_new_2018}.
+Nuclear fusion is among the most demanding: tokamak and stellarator superconducting magnets generate toroidal fields ranging from sub-tesla to several tesla \cite{vayakis_development_2012, moreau_new_2018}, and the shift from pulsed to steady-state operation places additional demands on magnetic diagnostics \cite{boivin2016diagnostics, ma_design_2016, bolshakova2012hall}.
+Precise knowledge of these fields is essential for plasma equilibrium reconstruction, magnetohydrodynamic (MHD) stability control, and machine protection \cite{vayakis_development_2012}, yet sensors in this environment must operate reliably under temperature variations, electromagnetic interference, neutron radiation, and strong fields \cite{quercia2022longterm, bolshakova2012hall}.

-While a number of mature magnetic-field sensors exist, each carries limitations in this operating space.
-Hall-effect probes have been the workhorse for magnetic-field sensing due to their wide dynamic range, compactness, and vector capability.
-In practice, however, their absolute accuracy is limited by calibration uncertainty, thermal drift, radiation damage, and susceptibility to electromagnetic interference \cite{lakeshore_f71_f41_2025}.
-Fluxmeter inductive coils offer excellent sensitivity to changes in magnetic flux, but do not directly provide an absolute magnetic field without an external reference and are ultimately limited by integration drift \cite{buzio2011fabrication}.